diddyjax19/Yoga1/README.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-I confirmed for each page
+I confirmed for each page in my project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) -
           [Results] [Index Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdiddyjax19.github.io%2FYoga1%2Findex.html)